Triphocius/Data-Science-and-ML-Breast-Cancer-Dataset/README.md

 Model Training:

 The model is trained on the training set for a specified number of epochs.
-Early stopping is implemented to prevent overfitting.
+L1/L2 model tuning is implemented to prevent overfitting.
 Model Evaluation:

 The trained model is evaluated on the testing set.